Lightweight Full-Convolutional Siamese Tracker: LightFC

 \subsection{Efficient Rep-Center Head}

 There are two classic types of classification heads.
-One approach involves outputting a box end-to-end, as seen in the Corner-Head utilized by the Stark family \cite{Stark}.
+One approach involves outputting a box end-to-end, as seen in the corner-head utilized by the Stark family \cite{Stark}.
 Another way involves outputting boxes with confidence scores and selecting the one with the highest confidence score as the output.
-For instance, the MLP head employed by TransT \cite{TransT} directly outputs 1024 boxes, while the Center-Head utilized by OSTrack \cite{OSTrack} outputs a response map, an offset map and a size map, then decoding the output box.
-Considering that NeighborTrack \cite{NeighborTrack} and UOSTrack \cite{UOSTrack} demonstrate that reusing candidate boxes can significantly improve tracker performance.
-We select the FCN-based Center-Head based as our prediction head baseline in order to utilize other well-designed post-processing methods to additionally improve the performance of our tracker.
+For instance, the center-head \cite{centerhead} used by OSTrack \cite{OSTrack} outputs a response map, an offset map, and a size map before decoding the output box.
+In contrast, the MLP head used by TransT \cite{TransT} outputs 1024 boxes directly.
+NeighborTrack \cite{NeighborTrack} and UOSTrack \cite{UOSTrack} demonstrate that tracker performance can be enhanced by reusing candidate boxes.
+This paper selects the FCN-based Center-Head based as prediction head baseline in order to utilize other well-designed post-processing methods to additionally improve the performance of LightFC.

-The standard Center-Head has three branches with the same structure.
-Each branch contains five Convolutional, Batch-Normalization, ReLU (Conv-BN-ReLU or CBR) blocks, which can be categorized into two stages based on the channel change.
-The first stage comprises the initial CBN block, while the second stage consists of the other four CBR blocks that reduce the feature channels by half in each block.
+Standard center-head \cite{centerhead} has three branches with the same structure.
+Each branch contains five Convolutional, Batch-Normalization, ReLU (Conv-BN-ReLU or CBR) blocks.
+Each CBR of a branch can be defined as $F_{33}^{i},i\in \{1,2,3,4,5\}$.
+Different from $E_{33}$, it has a nonlinear activate function. $F_{33}^{1}$ increases feature dimension from $C_{fusion}$ to $C_{head}=256$, where $C_{head}$ is a hyper-parameter as same in Stark \cite{Stark}. $F_{33}^{i},i\in \{2,3,4,5\}$ reduce feature channels by half.
+The last block of each branch outputs a response map.
+Center-head \cite{centerhead} has a feature representation bottleneck between $F_{33}^{1}$ and $F_{33}^{i},i\in \{2,3,4,5\}$ which limits the transmission of key information in the network.